markusteim/7477ccc5-9fbd-475b-85aa-861f321e3610/pages/Categories George Washington University/smells.md

 <br>
 <ul style="list-style-type: decimal; margin-left: 20px;">

-- To further improve the olfactory experience for students, the university could consider regular maintenance of indoor air quality, perhaps through the use of air purifiers or ensuring that HVAC systems are frequently serviced.
+- To further support students in managing their workload, the university could consider offering workshops or resources on time management and study skills.
-- Additionally, if the fresh air is a result of well-maintained outdoor spaces, continuing to invest in landscaping and outdoor areas would be beneficial.
+- Additionally, ensuring that course syllabi and expectations are clearly communicated at the beginning of each term can help students plan their schedules more effectively.
-- Encouraging a smoke-free campus, if not already in place, could also contribute to maintaining the positive perception of air quality.
+- No suggestions can be made regarding smells as there were no snippets provided on this topic.

 </ul>
     </Tab>